Shimura correspondence for level $p^2$ and the central values of $L$-series II: Introduction

 This formula is the same as Conjecture $2$ in \cite{Pacetti-Tornaria}, with the difference of a factor of $8 \pi^2$ coming from a different normalization in the Petersson inner product.
 The extra factor of $\frac{p}{p-1}$ which shows up in \cite{Pacetti-Tornaria}, when $f$ is the quadratic twist of a level $p$ form, is due to the fact that $L(f,D,s)$ we use here is not primitive at $p$ in this case.

-The case of odd discriminant $D$ is proved using the results in sections 1 and 4.
+The case of odd discriminant $D$ is proved using the results in Section~\ref{sec:specialpoints}.
 We avoid the technical difficulties of the case of even discriminants by resorting to a theorem of Waldspurger, which allows us to recover the formula for even discriminants from the case of odd discriminants.

 {\bf Acknowledgement:} The first author would like to thank the Centro de Mate\-m\'a\-tica of the Facultad de Ciencias for its hospitality during different visits.